dscgith/dsnd_p2_disaster_response/README.md

    * deal with the fact, that the data is severely unbalanced regarding some of the categories (i.e. almost no messages for some categories like "offer", "tools" and "shops")
 * Evaluate other Classifier algorithms
 * Customize the webapp interface further with more data visualizations

 ---

+### Acknowledgements
+Starter Code was provided by Udacity as part of the Data Science Nanodegree project, the data was provided by Figure Eight Inc.

+---